This Week in Consumer News: 12 Stories You Need to See

-A roundup of the week's most newsworthy consumer and retail industry press releases from PR Newswire, including a new Kerwin Frost Happy Meal and Martha Stewart CBD gummies.
+A roundup of the week's most newsworthy consumer and retail industry press releases from PR Newswire, including snow plowing from Domino's and pet photos with Santa from PetSmart.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.